 Apart from its huge size, the singularity of the vessel comes from its unique designing which provides for an absence of the conventional bow.
 Measuring 275 metres lengthwise, the vessel has a deck arena of over 19,000 square metres and moves at a speed of 14 knots along with being fitted out with a DP system.

-The Dockwise Vanguard, according to the company representatives, is expected to revolutionise the existing operations of the company along with bringing a major change in the global SSHTV panorama.
+The Dockwise Vanguard, according to the company representatives, is expected to revolutionize the existing operations of the company along with bringing a major change in the global SSHTV panorama.